xaishmitax/AishmitaYonzon.github.io/README.md

 # Aishmita Yonzon - Portfolio Website

-A modern, minimalistic portfolio website showcasing Aishmita Yonzon's skills as an aspiring IT Engineer Student & Makeup Artist.
+A modern, minimalistic portfolio website showcasing my skills as an aspiring IT Engineer Student & Makeup Artist.

-## 🌟 Features

-### Must Have Features
-- ✅ **Personal Details** - Comprehensive information about Aishmita
-- ✅ **Skills Section** - Interactive skill bars with animations
-- ✅ **Resume Section** - Timeline-based education and experience
-- ✅ **Good Design** - Clean, modern, and professional layout
-- ✅ **Better User Experience** - Intuitive navigation and smooth interactions
-- ✅ **Contact Form** - Functional contact form with validation

-### Nice to Have Features
-- ✅ **Good Animations** - Smooth scroll animations, hover effects, and transitions
-- ✅ **Responsive Design** - Mobile-first approach with excellent mobile experience
-- ✅ **Modern UI/UX** - Contemporary design with gradient accents
-- ✅ **Interactive Elements** - Hover effects, ripple effects, and smooth scrolling

 ## 🚀 Technologies Used